Can Enlarged Prostate Cause Urine Infection

 The Role of Bacteria in UTIs

 The majority of UTIs are caused by bacteria, with E. coli being the most common culprit.
-These bacteria typically reside in the gastrointestinal tract and can enter the urinary tract through the urethra.
-Other bacteria that can cause UTIs include Klebsiella, Proteus, Enterococcus, and Staphylococcus.
+And these bacteria typically reside in the gastrointestinal tract and can enter the urinary tract through the urethra.
+Practically speaking, other bacteria that can cause UTIs include Klebsiella, Proteus, Enterococcus, and Staphylococcus.
 In men with BPH, the stagnant urine in the bladder provides an ideal environment for these bacteria to multiply and cause infection.
 Additionally, the presence of biofilms—communities of bacteria that adhere to the bladder wall—can make UTIs more difficult to treat and prone to recurrence.

 Trends and Latest Developments